List of Sword Art Online characters: PoH

 An overarching antagonist and Kirito's nemesis, Vassago is a mercenary known by his username PoH, which is short for "Prince of Hell".
 He is the illegitimate child of a Mexican woman and a Japanese man, developing a hatred towards people of his father's ethnicity when he was forced to donate a kidney to his father's legitimate son.
 This motivated Vassago to take advantage of the SAO crisis to log in and establish the "Red player" guild Laughing Coffin, selling out his followers to the other guilds so he can watch the resulting carnage.
-Vassago resurfaces during the Underworld arc as a employee of Glowgen Defense System and Gabriel Miller's right hand, taking on the account of a Dark Knight to oversee the Dark Territory's invasion.
+Vassago resurfaces during the Underworld arc as an employee of Glowgen Defense System and Gabriel Miller's right hand, taking on the account of a Dark Knight to oversee the Dark Territory's invasion.
 But Vassago, learning of Kirito's presence while losing his account, uploads his PoH account into Underworld and manipulating American, Korean and Chinese gamers into slaughtering the Underworld's residents and the Japanese players' avatars.
 But Vassago is defeated by Kirito, who turns the mercenary into a Gigas Cedar tree to prevent him from logging out and going after his loved ones.
 As a result, due to the Underworld's time accelerating, Vassago's body in the real world aged rapidly and mysteriously disappeared as Critter and the rest of their group were collecting their dead comrades before escaping.